ohampro/theme_provider/README.md

 ## Future
-- Persists selected mode.
-- Downloadable themes.
+- Download and install themes!